uthaya7/CSK_Ipl_Analysis/README.md

     **This is not just a dashboard.
 This is the legacy of CSK.**

-    This page is my foundation — the **“Who Are We?”** chapter — before the viewer travels deeper into the analysis.
+    This page is my foundation — the **“Who Are We?”** chapter — before the viewer travels deeper into the Analytics.

     ![Overview](dashboard/imgs/1_overview.jpg)